mlaude1/Ice-frontend/README.md

 - added audio player for ice cream music just for fun.
 Utilized Cloudinary
 - added a carousel (taking advantage of React's modular system)
+- styling show page - mix of Bulma and Sass
+- edited modal: fun facts, mix of Bulma (for font colors and size) and Sass (font-family)